So you’ve chosen to buy a wood pellet grill but aren’t sure which brand to get?

 We also enjoy Camp Chef’s method of searing.
 Rather than a gimmick, they just offer the option of adding an optional sear box.

-While this appears to be a simple method, it is the best technique to searing we’ve seen from a pellet grill.
+While this appears to be a simple method, it is the best technique for searing we’ve seen from a pellet grill.

 Fortunately, the Camp Chef assortment is much simpler than that of Traeger and Pit Boss.